ShinyTrinkets/docs/README.md

-# Trinkets 📖 blogs and specs
+# Trinkets 📖 tech blog

 [![Project name][project-img]][project-url]

-Welcome to Shiny Trinkets documents!
+Welcome to the Shiny Trinkets blog!

-This is work-in-progress.
-For now you can navigate to [blogs/](blogs/) and read the posts there.
+All the posts are available in the [posts/](posts/) folder.

+They are also published on https://trinkets.tech/ 🌐

 [project-img]: https://badgen.net/badge/%E2%AD%90/Trinkets/4B0082
 [project-url]: https://github.com/ShinyTrinkets